 Repair the World Alternative Break Micro-Grants (Non-Hillels)

-Repair the World is pleased to offer micro-grants again to support new and long-standing Alternative Break experiences for North American young adults.
-Programs should take place between Dec.
-1, 2016 and Aug.
-31, 2017.
+Repair the World is pleased to offer micro-grants to support new and long-standing Alternative Break experiences for North American young adults.
+Programs should take place between September 1, 2017 and August 31, 2018.
 Micro-grant award amounts will range from $1,000-$5,000 and will vary depending on the number of program participants, program location, emphasis on post-program engagement and other factors.
 All Alternative Break programs must have direct, hands-on service as the core activity, with contextual and Jewish learning and reflection thematically incorporated into the service experience.
-Micro-grant funds may be used to support any aspect of implementing the Alternative Break (e.g. logistics, travel, participant subsidies, and pre and post Alternative Break programming, etc.)
+Micro-grant funds may be used to support any aspect of implementing the Alternative Break (e.g. logistics, travel, participant subsidies, and pre and post Alternative Break programming, etc.).

-Applicants will be notified of grant decisions the week of Oct.
-17, 2016.
+Applicants will be notified of grant decisions October 11, 2017.

 Questions about the application can be directed to Alexa Molloy.